To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 - Captures ambient temperature and light to see how it relates to your dog’s activity.

-- Data is synced via Bluetooth not WiFi so if you’re away from your pup you won’t know what he’s up to.
+- Syncs data via Bluetooth, not WiFi, so if you’re away from your pup you won’t know its current activity.

 - Charges via USB and has a decent battery life.

 Voyce was previously available as an activity monitor for dogs but is no longer available.

 Wondering how your dog’s breed activity level compares to others?
 Check out our article with data from FitBark to see how your dog competes.
 And if you really want to pimp out your dog’s collar, you can add even more bling including a dog camera and smart ID tag.
 Then your dog will definitely be the smarted pup on the block.

 What activity tracker does your dog use?
 Would you recommend it to others?